Suea rong hai: Dipping sauce

-The originally dipping sauce called namchim chaeo is also known as sour and spicy chili dip which is made from standard vegetables and spices.
-The ratio of ingredients and taste is up to the vendor's recipe which has special ingredients such as tamarind sauce instead of lemon juice and red onion and roasted chili.
+The traditional accompanying dipping sauce is called namchim chaeo (Thai: น้ำจิ้แจ๋ว).
+It’s often referred to as sour and spicy chili dip which is made from a mix of sauces, herbs, and spices including tamarind sauce, fish sauce, and roasted and ground rice.
+The ratio of ingredients and taste is up to the vendor's recipe who often use subtle variations of ingredients such as lemon juice instead of tamarind sauce, pork blood, red onion and roasted chili.
 In Laos, there are a variety of dipping sauces, some of them contain cow bile that provides a slightly bitter taste.